ABSM Junior Faculty Research Award

 Requirements for Application

-Applications must include evidence of completion of a Sleep Medicine Fellowship, a commitment to the applicant by a University in the United States to provide a faculty position with a research component for at least 3 years, a research plan, description of institutional resources, the applicant’s involvement in an academic sleep program at his/her institution, and letters of support from the Department chair and, ideally, from the Director of the applicant’s Sleep Medicine Fellowship.
-The applicant is responsible for securing the letters of support.>
+Applications must include evidence of completion of a Sleep Medicine Fellowship, a commitment to the applicant by a University in the United States to provide a faculty position with a research component for at least 3 years, a research plan, description of institutional resources, the applicant’s involvement in an academic sleep program at his/her institution, and letters of support from the Department chair, research mentor and, if applicable, a letter from the Director of the applicant’s Sleep Medicine Fellowship.
+The applicant is responsible for securing these letters of support.

 Award Review Criteria and Process